jtarrio/signals/docs/radio.md

 #### Sample rate

 The sample rate is the number of samples the radio will capture per second.
-Most RTL-SDR devices seem to work with sample rates between 960,000 and 2,880,000.
-Some devices can be set to 250,000 samples per second, but with strong aliasing problems.
+The valid sample rates depend on your signal source.

 Due to the Nyquist Theorem, the sample rate also determines the bandwidth of the signal the radio can capture at once: 1 sample per second corresponds to 1 Hertz of bandwidth.
 Therefore, if you want to increase the bandwidth, you also need to increase the sample rate; if you want to decrease the sample rate, you will also decrease the bandwidth.